Sustainable-Aquafeeds-Project/feed_biodiv_impact_mapping/prep/README.md

 This is used later in the `02_feed` folder to allocate aquafeed ingredients to the raw material weight or live weight material.

 Inputs:
-* plant_ingredient_codes: codes of plant ingredients that match FAO codes to MAPSPAM codes.
+* plant_ingredient_codes: codes of plant ingredients that match FAO codes to MAPSPAM/GAEZ codes.
 * FAOSTAT tidied crop production data.
 * mass and gross energy allocation data